 You can sign up to receive daily updates from Ofgem by policy area, and for subject specific newsletters, at our newsletter portal.

-In addition to the above, we've appointed an Independent Supplier Champion, Adam Cooper.
-Adam is responsible for ensuring that we fulfil our commitments under the action plan and engage better with independent suppliers as a group and as individuals.
+In addition to the above, we've appointed an Independent Supplier Champion, Rachel Clark.
+Rachel is responsible for ensuring that we fulfil our commitments under the action plan and engage better with independent suppliers as a group and as individuals.

 If you think we’ve not got your correct contact details or if there is a change in personnel, please email us.
 This is very important so we can contact you to: